 If the cutting blades strike a stationary object while mowing, stop the mower immediately, disconnect the spark plug wires, lift the deck, and inspect the deck and blades thoroughly for damage.
-Also, make sure the blade retaining bolts are torqued to 70 Ib·ft (95 N·m).
+Make sure that the blade timing has not been disturbed (the blades should be at 90 degrees to each other).
+Refer to REPLACING/REPAIRING the Blade Overload Shear Bolts in Maintenance Instructions if blades are out of time.
+Also, make sure the blade retaining nuts are torqued to 60 lb-ft (81 N-m).